aijaz/octopress/source/_posts/2012/10/2012-10-01-octopress-as-a-photoblog.markdown

 <!-- ai l /images/photoblog/hero.png /images/photoblog/heroSmall.png 320 480 A Layout for Photos -->

 As an amateur photographer I like displaying my photos on my blog, especially when there are particularly interesting stories behind them.
-In this post I illustrate how I modified the default Octopress theme and added a type of layout that highlights a single photograph.
+In this post I'll show you how to modify the default Octopress theme and add a type of layout that highlights a single photograph.
 You can see an example of this in [this sample blog](http://testphoto.aijazansari.com).
 The first post in this sample blog is a "regular" post, and the second is a photo post - a photo of Cloud Gate, also known as "The Bean."

 <!-- more -->

 ## Requirements

-Before I got started I identified the key requirements for my new layout:
+Before starting, lets look at I identified the key requirements for my new layout:

 1. In this new layout the photograph should be the primary focus of the page.
 2. The header above the navigation bar should be diminished, to allow for more vertical real estate for the photograph.